hbashton/BruhhBot-Madeline/README.md

 To begin using BruhhBot, you will first need to have PHP 7 installed, and set as the default

+You will also need to register your account and retrieve your Telegram MTProto API and ID [here](https://my.telegram.org/apps)
 ### Installing

 To deploy BruhhBot, let's clone it to the computer we want to use it on